SLASSCOM/slasscom-data-analytics-curriculum/regression-analysis/04-interpolation-and-extrapolation.md

 ## Lesson 2

-> Interpreters & dynamic programming
+> Application of interpolation and extrapolation in regression

 <dl>
 <dt>Self Learning Duration</dt>